 It is universally known that Babur invaded India in 1526 AD and founded his capital in Agra.
-The hailed from a terrain where the climate used to be cool, Indian climate especially of Agra did not suit him when Mercury goes up to 45c in the months of May and June just to cope with these climatic conditions, and for leisure, he planned for the same beautiful garden.
+He hailed from a terrain where the climate used to be cool, Indian climate especially of Agra did not suit him when Mercury goes up to 45 degree centigrade in the months of May and June just to cope with these climatic conditions, and for leisure, he planned a beautiful garden.
 It is said that he made 16 gardens on the banks of the river Yamuna.
-Ram Bagh is one among these gardens.
-He named it Hasht Behesht or Bagh Gul Afsham same historians believe that he derived this name.
+Ram Bagh is one among those gardens.
+He named it Hasht Behesht or Bagh Gul Afsham same historians believe that he derived this name

 Bagh Gul Afsham from a similar garden in Kabul.
 This garden also finds mention in Tujuke Jahangiri where it is noted that Jahangir ordered for a massive renovation of this garden and lot of mural paintings were done in that time in the interiors of the baradaris.
 Now it came to be known as Aram Bagh.

-At the time of downfall of the Mughal empire while Agra come under the Maratha influence this garden was named as Ram Bagh.
+At the time of downfall of the Mughal empire while Agra came under the Maratha influence this garden was named as Ram Bagh.
 Since that very time it is called as Ram bagh.

 Suggested Reading:- Top Gardens & Parks in Agra

 Suggested International Tour Packages

 - Thailand Tour Packages

 - Nepal Tour Packages

 Ram Bagh lies on NH 2 on Agra Firozabad Road.
 It can be accessed from Agra Cantt & Agra fort Railway stations as well as from all major hotels of Agra.
 While staying in Agra you can use public transport or a private car.
 The entry to the garden is on Agra Aligarh Road.
 It is located 7 kms from the Taj Mahal and 5kms from the Agra Fort.